Kamlapati Palace

-Kamalapati Palace is located on the bridge, between the larger and the smaller lake of Bhopal.
-Built in 1722, it is named after Rani Kamlapati the widow Gond ruler of Nizam Shah, Chief of Ginnorgarh.
-Rani Kamlapati was one of the seven wives of Ginnor's Gond Warlord Nizam Shah son of Suraj Singh Shah who ruled the territory comprising the merger of 750 villages in the 16th century.
-Nizam Shah built a Kamlapati Mahal as a symbol of his love in 1722 which today is being preserved by the Archeological Survey of India.The palace has been designated as a Monument of National Importance by the Archaeological Survey of India (ASI).
+Kamlapati Palace is located on the bridge, between the larger and the smaller lake of Bhopal.
+Built in 1722, it is named after Rani Kamlapati the widow of the Gond ruler Nizam Shah, Chief of Ginnorgarh.
+Rani Kamlapati was one of the seven wives of Ginnor's Gond Warlord Nizam Shah son of Suraj Singh Shah who ruled the territory comprising the merger of 750 villages in the early 18th century.
+Nizam Shah built a Kamlapati Mahal as a symbol of his love in 1722 which today is being preserved by the Archaeological Survey of India.
+The palace has been designated as a Monument of National Importance by the Archaeological Survey of India (ASI).

-Rani kamlapati tied the rakhi to warlord Dost Muhammad khan who protected her and her son from her enemies after her husband's death.
-She gifted Bhopal as a reward to Dost Muhammad khan who developed it as his capital.
-Their story shows the hindu muslim u ity of bhopal which continues to the present day.
+Rani Kamlapati tied the rakhi to warlord Dost Muhammad Khan who protected her and her son from her enemies after her husband's death.
+She gifted Bhopal as a reward to Dost Muhammad Khan who developed it as his capital.
+Their story shows the Hindu-Muslim unity of Bhopal which continues to the present day.
+In 2021, the nearby Habibganj railway station in Bhopal was renamed Rani Kamlapati railway station in her honour.

 Location

-Kamalpati Palace is located inside Kamla Park and it is in Bhopal.
+Kamlapati Palace is located inside Kamla Park, Bhopal.

 History

-Kamalapati Palace lies on the eastern side of the ancient embankment known as Bhojpal, built by the Parmara Rajput King Bhoj (AD 1010–1055) from which the present name Bhopal is derived.
+Kamlapati Palace lies on the eastern side of the ancient embankment known as Bhojpal, built by the Parmara Rajput King Bhoj (AD 1010–1055) from which the present name Bhopal is derived.
 The existing structure is a part of the palace which was constructed by Rani Kamlapati, in AD 1722.
 On the Western side of this palace are the remains of Fatehgarh Fort on the hill which was built by Sardar Dost Mohammad of Bhopal (AD 1708–1726) who laid the foundation of modern Bhopal.
-This monument was declared protected by the Government of India in 1989 and since then Archaeological Survey of India remains the custodian.
+This monument was declared protected by the Government of India in 1989 and since then, the Archaeological Survey of India has remained its custodian.